jonghyunpark85/JSP_Project/README.md

 ## Assign 3
 Update the appiicaton from Assignment 2 to store and retrieve data in a database, instead of RAM

+## FinalProjectFall2020
+This application works with data from the user table in the provided MySQL database